Margrete: Queen of the North

 Margrete: Queen of the North (Margrete den Første) is a 2021 Danish historical drama film, directed and co-written by Charlotte Sieling.
-The film is a fictionalised account of the 'False Oluf', an impostor who in 1402 claimed to be the deceased King Olaf II/Olav IV of Denmark-Norway, son of the title character Margrete I of Denmark.
+The film is a fictionalised account of the 'False Oluf', an impostor who in 1402 claimed to be the deceased King Olaf II/Olav IV of Denmark and Norway, son of the title character Margrete I of Denmark.

 It was one of the largest productions in the history of Danish cinema, enjoying the largest budget ever for a Danish-language feature film.
 It premiered on 16 September 2021.

 Plot

 The film opens in 1361 with the infant Princess Margrete of Denmark witnessing the bloodshed of her father King Valdemar IV's victory at the Battle of Visby.

 41 years later in 1402, Margrete, now queen regnant, rides across Norway's Hardangervidda plateau with her retinue while a caption relates that she has "gathered Denmark, Norway and Sweden into a union which she single-handedly rules through her adopted son King Erik.
 For the first time in centuries, there is peace between the Nordic countries."
 Arriving at a fjord to meet all the leading Nordic magnates, she tells them the Kalmar Union has brought a decade of peace but now needs the creation of a Union army.
 She announces a planned betrothal of Erik to Princess Philippa, daughter of King Henry IV of England, and explains that a strong army will enable an associated military alliance with England to deter German attacks, particularly by the Teutonic Order, which rules Prussia and has recently seized the Swedish island of Gotland.
 Each magnate agrees to supply numbers of troops.

 Returning west, Margrete asks Roar, a pirate of Kullen in Scania who raids German boats, to blockade Gotland.
 She also takes charge of Astrid, a Swedish girl rescued from a German boat, and brings her to Kalmar Castle in Sweden.
 There, Margrete tells her friend, advisor and financial backer Peder Jensen Lodehat, Bishop of the Diocese of Roskilde, about the journey's success.

 Three months later, Margrete summons the magnates to Kalmar to greet the arrival of Princess Philippa and Sir William Bourcier, an English lord tasked with negotiating the financial and political terms of the marriage agreement.
 During the feast of welcome, Norwegian Council leader Asle Jonsson tells Margrete he has come straight from Graudenz (in Prussia), where he saw a man he recognised as King Oluf, Margrete's son.
 She assures Asle that Oluf died 15 years ago, but he insists the Man from Graudenz is "my King" and has brought him to Smedby.
 Margrete thinks this 'false Oluf' might be a well-timed plot by the Teutonic Knights, but needs Norway's pledge of troops and so orders Asle to bring him to Kalmar for questioning.
 Asle agrees to secrecy but news spreads around the feast and Margrete suspects talk by Raberlin, a German trade envoy present.